jared-steven-dev/Know-it-all/README.md

 #### Step 1: Download the Extension
 1. Download or clone this repository to your local machine
 2. Extract the files if downloaded as a ZIP
-3. Note the location of the `Extension_main` folder
+3. Note the location of the `Explain AI v1.0` folder

 #### Step 2: Open Chrome Extensions Page
 1. Open Google Chrome browser